Cortex AISQL: A Production SQL Engine for Unstructured Data: Experimental Evaluation

 \textbf{Quality analysis.} The impact of rewrite optimization on prediction quality varies by dataset characteristics.
-On entity matching tasks with clear semantic signals (ABTBUY), both approaches achieve nearly identical F1 scores ($0.967$ vs $0.968$), demonstrating that the rewrite preserves quality when matches are unambiguous.
-More remarkably, the rewrite substantially improves quality on datasets where the baseline suffers from poor precision.
+On entity matching tasks with clear semantic signals (ABTBUY), both approaches achieve near-identical F1 scores (${\approx}0.97$), demonstrating that the rewrite preserves quality when matches are unambiguous.
+The rewrite also substantially improves quality on datasets where the baseline suffers from poor precision.
 For NASDAQ, the extremely low precision of the baseline ($0.029$) results in an F1 score of $0.056$, while the rewrite achieves a precision of $0.851$ and an F1 score of $0.788$.
 We attribute this to the multi-label classification paradigm: by presenting all candidate labels simultaneously, \texttt{AI\_CLASSIFY} enables better comparative reasoning than isolated binary decisions in \texttt{AI\_FILTER}.
 The mean F1 improves by $44.7\%$ (from $0.412$ to $0.596$), with precision increasing from $0.388$ to $0.745$.
-Overall, the mean F1 improves by $44.7\%$ (from $0.412$ to $0.596$), with precision increasing from $0.388$ to $0.745$.

 \textbf{Trade-offs.} The rewrite exhibits precision-recall trade-offs that depend on the classification strategy.
 Datasets like EURLEX and BIODEX show recall degradation ($0.833\rightarrow0.21$ and $0.585\rightarrow0.2$, respectively) despite improved precision.
 Recall degradation occurs when the model conservatively selects matches from the full set of labels, prioritizing accuracy over coverage.
 For applications where recall is critical, hybrid strategies that combine both approaches or tune the classification prompt may be necessary.